OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - armeabi-v7a: This ABI extends armeabi to include several CPU instruction set extensions.
 - arm64-v8a: ABI for ARMv8-based CPUs that support AArch64, the new 64-bit ARM architecture.

 Most disassemblers will be able to deal with any of those architectures.
+We'll be using the <code>armeabi-v7a</code> version in the following examples, located in <code>lib/armeabi-v7a/libnative-lib.so</code>.

 -- TODO [Complete native static analysis] --